Cederbaum's maximum flow theorem: iv characteristic

 The $iv$ characteristic is the relationship between current and voltage.
 The requirements are:

-(i) Current and voltage are continuous function with respect to one another.
+(i) Current and voltage are continuous functions with respect to one another.

 (ii) Current and voltage are non-decreasing functions with respect to one another.

 (iii) The range of the current is limited by the weights of the forward and reverse edges corresponding to the resistive element.
 The current range may be inclusive or exclusive of the endpoints.
 The domain of the voltage is exclusive of the maximum and minimum currents: